OpenPrinting/libcups/README.md

 [![LGTM Grade](https://img.shields.io/lgtm/grade/cpp/github/michaelrsweet/libcups)](https://lgtm.com/projects/g/michaelrsweet/libcups/?mode=list)

 > *Note:* This is a major release update of the CUPS library that breaks both
 > binary and source compatibility with prior releases of CUPS.
-This library
-> is not yet ready for production use!

 The CUPS library (libcups) provides a common C API for HTTP/HTTPS and IPP communications on Unix®-like operating systems and Microsoft Windows®.
 It is